Hudilong/advertise-assignment/Assignment.md

-# SM360 Backend Tech Assignment
+# Company Backend Tech Assignment

 Implement a REST service for managing listings for online advertising service.